operand/agency/README.md

 used to initialize the HuggingFace transformers language model.

 At this point "Chatty" has a fully qualified `id` of `"Chatty.DemoSpace"`.
-This is because `ChattyAI` is a member of the `DemoSpace` space.
+This is because `"Chatty"` is a member of the `"DemoSpace"` space.

-In this way, spaces establish a namespace for their members which can later be used to address them.
+This way, spaces establish a namespace for their member operators which can later be used to address them.

 ## Defining Actions